 Being a first-timer, I was fortunate to have Lonely Planet’s Anthony Ham as a mentor.
-From his wisdom during my first trip, I’ve answered a set of questions that I’m sure niggles at most newbies.
+From his wisdom during my first trip, I’ve answered a set of questions that should be of help to most new writers.

 While a lot of people prefer to just wing it on the go, I say it bodes well to check for workshops, performances and free museum days before your trip.

-Festivals too make for great stories and give the city a whole new dimension, apart from costing next to nothing to attend.
+Festivals make for great stories and give the city a whole new dimension, and are usually free to attend.

 If you do have any places of interest, email the museum or event coordinators and tell them you’re a travel writer looking for a story.
-If you’re lucky, you might even end up getting a private tour of the place!
+If you’re lucky, you might even end up getting a private tour.

 I assumed that my thrilling travel experiences would be etched in my memory forever.
 Not surprisingly, I was wrong.